AGRINFO AGRINFO logo

 Timeline

-The proposed Regulation is expected to apply from 1 April 2025.
+The Regulation applies from 1 April 2025.

 What are the major implications for exporting countries?